AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 3. FitFlow shows the session details and the clients involved in the session.
 4. FitFlow will prompt the user to confirm the decision to delete.
 5. User confirms.
-6. FitFlow removes the session details for each of the specified clients.
+6. FitFlow removes the session details for each of the specified clients.<br>
-7. FitFlow removes the session details on the displayed client list.<br>
    Use case ends.

 **Extensions**